-Once spent fuel is removed from the nuclear reactor it can be stored temporarily at the power plant site, shipped to temporary storage off-site, or shipped to reprocessing plants.
-Shipments to interim storage facilities are normally domestic while shipments to reprocessing sites are also international.
+Once spent fuel is removed from the nuclear reactor it can be stored temporarily at the power plant site, shipped to off-site interim storage facilities, or shipped to reprocessing plants.
 A number of countries including Japan, Germany, Switzerland, Belgium, the Netherlands, France, Russia, India and the United Kingdom reprocess a portion of their spent fuel.
-The main commercial reprocessing/recycling facilities are based in France and the United Kingdom.
+The main commercial reprocessing/ recycling facilities are based in France and the United Kingdom.
 Countries which send their spent fuel to France or the United Kingdom for reprocessing retain ownership of all the products, including any waste products, which must be returned to them.
 After shipment to the country of origin, the waste is stored for eventual disposal.
 Plutonium returned as MOX fuel is loaded into reactors for electricity production.
 Shipment of back end materials on an industrial scale commenced in the early 1960s when nuclear power started to become an important source of electricity in several countries worldwide.
 Spent fuel was the first of the back end products to be transported.
 Later, plutonium was returned to the country of origin, initially as plutonium powder and latterly as MOX fuel.
 The first shipment of vitrified high-level waste took place in 1995 and many shipments of this type have since taken place, by sea and by rail.

-How is this material transported?
+04 How is this material transported?